 Penalty: $2 000.

-(2) Subregulation (1) does not apply to anything done in accordance with an approval granted under Part 5 of the Act.
+(2) Subregulation (1) does not apply to anything done in accordance with an approval granted under Part 5 of the Act or under the Metropolitan Region Scheme clause 30A.

+[Regulation 5 amended in Gazette 29 Dec 2006 p.
+5885.]

 6. Protection of trees

 (1) A person shall not, except with the approval of the Trust, destroy, pull up, cut back or injure any tree, shrub or other perennial plant that is on land in the management area.